 Seven hundred years ago, Scotland’s most powerful lords wrote a letter that many consider the country’s foundational document: The Declaration of Arbroath.
 In it, they swore they would never submit to English rule.

 In 1320, Scotland was in the midst of the Wars of Independence with its southern neighbour.
 After William Wallace’s ultimately doomed rebellion against Edward I of England (1297-1305), romanticised in Braveheart, King Robert the Bruce was on the throne.
 He had defeated Edward II at the Battle of Bannockburn in 1314 but the English king still had his sights on Scotland.

-In 1320, about 50 aristocrats met at Arbroath Abbey, north of Dundee.
+About 50 aristocrats met at Arbroath Abbey, north of Dundee.
 They wrote a letter to Pope John XXII.
 The letter, signed on 6 April, asked the Pope to recognise Scotland’s independence, and Robert I as its lawful ruler.
 (This was a bit tricky as Robert had been excommunicated after he or one of his men murdered his rival for the throne John Comyn, in a church no less.)

 The Declaration stated:

 "For, as long as 100 of us remain alive, never will we on any conditions be subjected to the lordship of the English.
 It is in truth not for glory, nor riches, nor honours that we are fighting, but for freedom, for that alone, which no honest man gives up but with life itself."

 It also diplomatically implied that if Scotland’s rulers didn’t need to waste their time opposing the English, they could devote their energies to the Pope’s crusades.

 The Barons were clear that their support for the king was dependent on him maintaining the country’s independence: